Dynamic Content- JSON Schema draft 7 support

 The values included in the examples for a property are also used to populate the data shown in the "Sample output" window of the Schema Editor.

 Comments can be added to a property or at the root level of a schema using the

 $comment keyword.
 They are not shown in the content editing form and do not affect the functionality of the schema.
 Comments are intended to provide notes to developers maintaining a schema.

-For more details of the new keywords see the generic keywords page.
+For more details of the new keywords see the introducing JSON Schema page.